addania/coding/src/pages/CSS.md

 padding-left: 15px;
 ```

->Padding: In order to have same padding on all four sides, use
+>Padding: In order to have same padding on all four sides use:
 ```
 padding: 10px;
 ```